nibscbioinformatics/nf-core-viralevo/docs/usage.md

 ## Adapter fasta file

-* You need to provide the path of a local adapter fasta file to '--primer_fasta'.
+* You need to provide the path of a local adapter fasta file to '--adapter_fasta'.

 ## Primer bed file